Graciano1997/book_store/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions to Math Magicians are welcome!
+Contributions to BookStore are welcome!
 If you would like to contribute, please follow these guidelines:

 1. Fork the repository and create a new branch for your contribution.
 2. Make your changes and ensure that the code is properly formatted.